PlaidWeb/publ-site/content/manual/api/view.md

 The `view` object has the following things on it:

-* **`entries`**: A list of all of the entries that are visible in this view
+* **`entries`**: A list of all of the entries that are visible and authorized in this view

+    Optionally takes a parameter, `unauthorized`, which indicates the maximum number of unauthorized entries which will be included.
+If this is a number, that number of unauthorized entries will be included; if True, *all* unauthorized entries will be included.
+These entries will count against the `count` limit, if any.
+Defaults to `0`.

 * **`deleted`**: A list of all of the entries that were deleted from this view (with `Status: GONE` or `Status: DELETED`)

-* **`unauthorized`**: A list of all the entries which are not visible to the current user
+* **`unauthorized`**: A list of entries which would be included if the user were authorized.

-    This is mostly so that a template can indicate whether a logged-out user should try logging in to see the protected entries.
+    This is mostly so that a template can indicate whether a logged-out user should try logging in to see the protected entries, or for feeds to show placeholders.

+    Optionally takes a parameter, `count`, which indicates the maximum number that will be included.
+If not specified it will use the `count` limit, if any.
+If you only want to determine if there are any unauthorized entries you should set this to `1` for improved performance.

 * **`count`**: The number of visible entries in the view